drifkind/QDispatch/README.md

 takes more than a fraction of a millisecond.
 Otherwise a task may not start on time, and timing errors occur and can build up.

-There are four choices for scheduling policy, depening on how critical exact timing is in your application:
+There are three choices for scheduling policy, depending on how critical exact timing is in your application:

 - INTERVAL: The repeat interval for a task is measured from the